hrootscraft/forecast-away/README.md

     Monthly: Prophet will search for trend during days of the month (1th to 31th).
     Yearly: will evaluate trend within months of the year( january to december)
     ```
--**Growth model**: choose beetwen linear growth or logistic growth, to specify  carrying capacity, for example, if there is a maximum achievable point.
+- **Growth model**: choose beetwen linear growth or logistic growth, to specify  carrying capacity, for example, if there is a maximum achievable point.
 The app allows then to specify cap and floor of the logistic model.
 - **Holidays**: add holidays to the model.
 Available countries at the moment: Italy, Spain, France, United States, Germany, Ukraine.
 - **Hyperparameters**: Change the scale of the changepoints or holidays.
 It impacts the flexibility of the model.